andrey551/blps/lab3/readme.md

 ### Node 2:
 1. Receive list from first node
 2. Delete files
-3. Send email to user to notify
+3. Send email to user to notify list file deleted (Users can receive only file deleted belong to them, multi user is supported)
 ------------------------
 ## List API
 ### /auth